Paul-Loup Sulitzer: Life and career

-In 1980 Sulitzer proposed to Danoël the production of a "western finance" that would be a novel of finance-fiction adventures.
+In 1980, Sulitzer pitched a literary genre concept he called “finance Western” to Denoël Publishers that would be a series of finance-fiction adventure novels.
 Loup Durand, a journalist and writer, did the writing.
 The book Money reached a large audience.
-This would be followed by Cash!
+This was followed by Cash!
 (1981) and Fortune (1982) which depicted the exploits and financial dreams of Franz Cimballi, a vigilante businessman.

 After these thrillers of a new genre, the duo published Le Roi Vert (1983).
 It was a romantic saga that achieved considerable public success and was translated into 30 languages.

 At the end of the 1980s, he was a lecturer, with François Spoerry, Jean-Pierre Thiollet and others, to an international meeting in Geneva of Amiic (World Real Estate Investment Organization).

-In 2000, he was arrested, along with the son of the former socialist president Mitterrand, for the illegal sale of weapons to Angola.
+In 2000, he was arrested, along with the son of the former socialist president François Mitterrand, for the illegal sale of weapons to Angola.

+Sulitzer died from a stroke on 6 February 2025, at the age of 78.